The greenest gardens are grown without excessive use of pesticides, herbicides or fertilizers.

 One man’s garbage is another man’s garden.
 Organic food scraps and yard waste are a boon to plants and the planet.

 - Add leaves, grass clippings and other yard waste to the compost bin instead of tossing them away.

 - Leave grass clippings on your lawn.
 They work as a natural fertilizer.

-- Learn how to start a nutrient-rich compost pile form the Riverside County Backyard Composting Program.
+- Learn how to start a nutrient-rich compost pile from the Riverside County Backyard Composting Program.

 Be Water Wise

-California is in a drought, which means we all need to be wise with water use.
+California is prone to drought, which means we all need to be wise with water use.
 Outdoor landscaping accounts for up to 40% of a home’s water use.

 - Irrigation timers: New sprinkler technology includes timers that read real-time conditions and deliver just enough water to keep your plants healthy.